LelsersLasers/UnderwaterWorld/README.md

     - Wrapping
         - Try to stay within the view/generation view frustrums
             - Would be able to lower the number of boids and have the same effect
+- Terrain coloring
+    - Do by z level?
+    - With terracing effect?
+    - Lower z -> darker?
 - Preformance
     - What are actually the slow parts?
     - If have "extra preformance"